Pope Clement VII: Sack of Rome

 The Pope's wavering politics also caused the rise of the Imperial party inside the Curia: Cardinal Pompeo Colonna's soldiers pillaged Vatican Hill and gained control of the whole of Rome in his name.
 The humiliated Pope promised therefore to bring the Papal States to the Imperial side again.
 But soon after, Colonna left the siege and went to Naples, not keeping his promises and dismissing the Cardinal from his charge.
 From this point on, Clement VII could do nothing but follow the fate of the French party to the end.

-Soon he found himself alone in Italy too, as Alfonso d'Este, duke of Ferrara, had supplied artillery to the Imperial army, causing the League Army to keep a distance behind the horde of Landsknechts led by Charles III, Duke of Bourbon and Georg von Frundsberg, allowing them to reach Rome without harm.
+Soon he found himself alone in Italy too, as Alfonso I d'Este, duke of Ferrara, had supplied artillery to the Imperial army, causing the League Army to keep a distance behind the horde of Landsknechts led by Charles III, Duke of Bourbon and Georg von Frundsberg, allowing them to reach Rome without harm.

 Charles of Bourbon died while mounting a ladder during the short siege and his starving troops, unpaid and left without a guide, felt free to ravage Rome from 6 May 1527.
 The many incidents of murder, rape, and vandalism that followed ended the splendours of Renaissance Rome forever.
 Clement VII, who had displayed no more resolution in his military than in his political conduct, was shortly afterwards (6 June) obliged to surrender himself together with the Castel Sant'Angelo, where he had taken refuge.
-He agreed to pay a ransom of 400,000 ducati in exchange for his life; conditions included the cession of Parma, Piacenza, Civitavecchia, and Modena to the Holy Roman Empire.
+He agreed to pay a ransom of 400,000 ducats in exchange for his life; conditions included the cession of Parma, Piacenza, Civitavecchia, and Modena to the Holy Roman Empire.
 (Only the last could be occupied in fact.)
-At the same time, Venice took advantage of his situation to capture Cervia and Ravenna while Sigismondo Malatesta returned in Rimini.
+At the same time, Venice took advantage of his situation to capture Cervia and Ravenna while Sigismondo Malatesta returned to Rimini.

 Clement was kept as a prisoner in Castel Sant'Angelo for six months.
 After having bought off some Imperial officers, he escaped disguised as a peddler and took shelter in Orvieto and then in Viterbo.
 He came back to a depopulated and devastated Rome only in October 1528.

 Meanwhile, in Florence, Republican enemies of the Medici took advantage of the chaos to again expel the Pope's family from the city.

 In June 1529 the warring parties signed the Peace of Barcelona.
 The Papal States regained some cities and Charles V agreed to restore the Medici to power in Florence.
 In 1530, after an eleven-month siege, the Tuscan city capitulated and Clement VII installed his illegitimate nephew Alessandro as duke.
 Subsequently, the Pope followed a policy of subservience to the emperor, endeavouring on the one hand to induce him to act with severity against the Lutherans in Germany and on the other to avoid his demands for a general council.